 I curl lashes

-A lesser known curl, I curl extensions are almost straight eyelashes, and they can be used for male clients who want to enhance the thickness of their lash but who don’t necessarily want to have them curled.
+A lesser known curl, I curl extensions are almost straight in shape, and they can be used for male clients who want to enhance the thickness of their lash but don’t necessarily want to have them curled.

 J curl lashes

-J curl eyelashes are the most natural looking curl.
-These lashes are especially suitable for clients who have stick straight lashes pointing straight or upward.
+J curl is the most natural looking curl.
+These are especially suitable for clients who have stick straight lashes pointing straight or upward.
 If you apply a J curl to a downward-looking natural lash, it will make the eyes look smaller and heavy.

 B curl lashes

 B curl will give the straight natural lashes a bit more lift than a J curl.
 B curl lashes have a bit more curl than J curls, but they are still an excellent option for clients with straight lashes that point straight or upward.
 Also, the B curl is an excellent option for inner corner lashes.

 B curl lashes offer a soft curl, a standard for a naturally enhanced lash appearance with excellent retention.